Feral hogs causing headaches for some people living in northeast Austin

-AUSTIN (KXAN) — There’s something destroying parks and yards in northeast Austin, and neighbors said it is not the first time they have had to deal with the issue.
+AUSTIN (KXAN) — There’s something destroying parks and yards in northeast Austin, and neighbors said it is not the first time they have dealt with the issue.

 “There is that area over there that is torn up and this over here,” said Grace Howell, who lives near Walnut Creek in northeast Austin.